Studio comes with the option to generate activities directly from SOAP or REST web services through the Service Editor window.

 - Create a library in Studio, as explained in the About Libraries page.

 - In the Design tab, click New Service, or right-click Services in the Project panel, then click New Service.
-The Add new service window is displayed.
+The Service Editor window is displayed.

 - Add a file path or link to the Swagger or WSDL resource and then click Load.
-All defined endpoints from the web service are now loaded in the Add new service window.
+All defined endpoints from the web service are now loaded in the Service Editor window.

 - Type in the method or operation you need in the Search Operations search box and view the results below.
 For Swagger, methods are marked with different colors in each endpoint.
 Use the Deselect All checkbox to deselects all endpoints and choose the endpoints that you want to load.
 The namespace is generated automatically, simply type in a new name to change it.